List of urban parks by size

-Chugach State Park is the world's largest state park situated entirely within its locality's state.
+A tunnel of mangroves in Taijiang National Park, Taiwan.

 This list of urban parks by size includes parks at least 404.7 ha or 4 sqkm and contained entirely within a locality's municipal or metropolitan boundary.

 List

 This is a list of the largest parks located entirely within a metropolitan area.
 Park systems are included, but not ranked because park systems are networks that contain multiple parks.
 Not all parks listed below are classified as urban parks by their managing authority.